rundeck/rundeck/docs/en/administration/03-configuration.md

    `-Dorg.rundeck.web.infosec.HMacSynchronizerTokensHolder.DEFAULT_DURATION=[timeout in ms]`.

 * `rundeck.security.apiCookieAccess.enabled`: `true/false`.
 Default: `true`.
-    Determines whether access to the API is allowed if authenticated via session cookies (i.e. username and password login.)
-The default allows the current CLI tools to operate, but it *does not prevent* some forms of CSRF vulnerabilities from accessing the API via a logged-in user session.
+    Determines whether access to the API is allowed if the API client authenticates via session cookies (i.e. username and password login.)
+If set to `false`, the current CLI tools and API libraries will not operate correctly if they use username and password login.
-    If you want to prevent *all* CSRF vulnerabilities, set this to `false`.

 #### SSH Key Storage settings